scmbreeze/scm_breeze/README.markdown

 ```

-### 2) Repository Index
+## Repository Index

 The second feature is a repository index for all of your projects.
-This gives you super-fast switching between your project directories, with tab completion.
+This gives you super-fast switching between your project directories with tab completion.
 It can even tab-complete project subdirectories.
 It's similar to [autojump](https://github.com/joelthelion/autojump), but it doesn't need to 'learn' anything,
 and it can do SCM-specific stuff like: